origamitower/purr/design/idea/0000-modules.md

 Most of these concerns will be dealt with in a separate proposal, but we must look into a couple of them here as they directly affect module loading, trust, and search spaces.

-### Origami packages
+### Purr packages

-An Origami package is any directory that contains Origami source code.
+An Purr package is any directory that contains Purr source code.
 Optionally this directory may contain a package description, external modules (e.g.: JS or C++ modules for FFI), documentation, and other resource files.

 All modules within a package (at any depth) are available for linking in the application's search space.
 We group modules through directories, which allows rules to be specified for groups of modules, instead of individual modules.
 Rules always use the relative path of the module to the package root.